UGLY Laidley bartender pulls funds for Leukaemia foundation

 Every $80 raised helps to support one night if free accommodation for the patients.

-For the past seven years, Jamie has been behind the bar of the QN hotel and was one of 322 bartenders across the state who took part in the fundraising competition.
+Jamie-Lee was one of 322 bartenders across the state who took part in the fundraising competition.

-Jamie's fundraising too place over a six-week period, where she held multiple bake sales, a bikini car wash and a bowls day.
+Jamie-Lee's fundraising too place over a six-week period, where she held multiple bake sales, a bikini car wash and a bowls day.

 One of her regular customers even shaved his head for the charity.

-"When I first started, I set a goal of $5000, and thought I'd be happy to make that," Jamie said.
+"When I first started, I set a goal of $5000, and thought I'd be happy to make that,” Jamie-Lee said.

 "Because in a small community, people don't just have money to throw away, so I thought any little donations would help.”

-Leukaemia Foundation's community fundraising officer for Ipswich and south west Brisbane corridor Pat Hooper said she was impressed with Jamie's dedication.
+Leukaemia Foundation's community fundraising officer for Ipswich and south-west Brisbane corridor Pat Hooper said she was impressed with Jamie-Lee's dedication.

-"I'm very proud of Jamie's achievements," Pat said.
+"I'm very proud of Jamie-Lee's achievements,” Pat said.

 Stay Connected